t3rn/plugin-t3rn-executor/docs/HOW_TO_DEVELOP.md

 git clone https://github.com/elizaOS/eliza.git
 ```

-2. Move everything from this repository to eliza repo under `packages/plugin-executor`.
+2. Move everything from this repository to eliza under `packages/plugin-executor`.

 3. Create a `.env` file in the root directory and paste these variables: